vitabaks/autobase/automation/roles/copy/README.md

 # Ansible Role: copy

+This role copies arbitrary files to PostgreSQL cluster servers.
+You can either:
+- pre-place files on the controller in /autobase/automation/playbooks/files, or
-Fetch files from the first host in the master group and copy them to all target hosts.
+- optionally fetch them from the primary node (first host in the "master" group) and then distribute to all other servers.

 ## Variables